telerik/xaml-docs/controls/radgridview/selection/programmatic-selection.md

 ---
 title: Programmatic Selection
 page_title: Programmatic Selection
-description: Get started with Telerik's WPF DataGrid and learn how to use a programmatic approach to data selection.
+description: Get started with Telerik's {{ site.framework_name }} DataGrid and learn how to use a programmatic approach to data selection.
 slug: radgridview-selection-programmatic-selection
 tags: programmatic,selection
 published: True